RhoInc/safety-histogram/scripts/configuration-wiki.md

 ## settings.test_normality
 `boolean`

-a boolean that dictates whether x-axis tick labels appear between bars or at regular intervals along the x-axis
+a boolean that dictates whether a Shapiro-Wilk normality test will be run and annotated in the top right of the chart

 **default:** `false`